 - The boss sets the goals

 - The individual and the boss meet to set goals

 - The individual sets their own goals (within the context of organization goals and priorities)

-It turns out that the most challenging goals were those set by the individual setting her or his own goals.
+Interestingly enough, it turns out that the most challenging goals were those set by the individual setting her or his own goals.